OfficeDev/office-js-docs-pr/docs/includes/node-20-warning-note.md

 > [!NOTE]
-> If you are using a Node.js verison >=20.0.0, you may see a warning when the generator runs the installation that you have an unsupported engine.
-We are working on a fix for this.
-In the meantime, the warning doesn't effect the generator or the project you generate, so it can be ignored.
+> If you're using Node.js version 20.0.0 or later, you may see a warning when the generator runs the installation that you have an unsupported engine.
+We're working on a fix for this.
+In the meantime, the warning doesn't affect the generator or the project you generate, so it can be ignored.